wikimedia/operations-docker-images-production-images/images/python-build/README.md

 python-build images
 ===================

-This base images provide provide the python version provided by the Debian distributiion.
-They are used to build wheels matching the deployment targets operating systems.
+These base images include the python version provided by the corresponding Debian distribution.
+They are used to build wheels matching the deployment targets' operating systems.

 The container expects a deployment git repository to be bind mounted on `/deploy`.
 The repository should have: